suryanshukla592/HectoClash/README.md

 ## 🙌 Credits

-- Developed by Shuvrodip, Saravanesh Soumya and Suryansh at Hackfest 2025 🙏
+- Developed by Shuvrodip, Saravanesh, Soumya and Suryansh at Hackfest 2025 🙏